curl/curl/docs/cmdline-opts/data-urlencode.md

 # `--data-urlencode`

-This posts data, similar to the other --data options with the exception that this performs URL-encoding.
+Post data, similar to the other --data options with the exception that this performs URL-encoding.

 To be CGI-compliant, the \<data\> part should begin with a *name* followed by a separator and a content specification.
 The \<data\> part can be passed to curl using one of the following syntaxes:

 ## content
-This makes curl URL-encode the content and pass that on.
-Just be careful so that the content does not contain any = or @ symbols, as that makes the syntax match one of the other cases below!
+URL-encode the content and pass that on.
+Just be careful so that the content does not contain any `=` or `@` symbols, as that makes the syntax match one of the other cases below!

 ## =content
-This makes curl URL-encode the content and pass that on.
-The preceding = symbol is not included in the data.
+URL-encode the content and pass that on.
+The preceding `=` symbol is not included in the data.

 ## name=content
-This makes curl URL-encode the content part and pass that on.
+URL-encode the content part and pass that on.
 Note that the name part is expected to be URL-encoded already.

 ## @filename
-This makes curl load data from the given file (including any newlines), URL-encode that data and pass it on in the POST.
+load data from the given file (including any newlines), URL-encode that data and pass it on in the POST.

 ## name@filename
-This makes curl load data from the given file (including any newlines), URL-encode that data and pass it on in the POST.
+load data from the given file (including any newlines), URL-encode that data and pass it on in the POST.
 The name part gets an equal sign appended, resulting in *name=urlencoded-file-content*.
 Note that the name is expected to be URL-encoded already.